capefeardecentral/hashsniper/README.md

 # hashsniper

+# NOT YET UPDATED FOR v1.0 of FXHASH
+# WILL NOT WORK CURRENTLY

 ## cli tool for buying fxhash pieces without worrying about ui issues

 ### This is a quick and easy script I have done minimal QA and testing.